alexanderkjeldaas/mobile-carriers-sweden/README.md

 ### Late payment fees
 - Re-opening phone: 200 SEK
-- No notification of re-opening fee
+- Phone closed after: ?? after due date on invoice
-- Invoicing fee: 49 SEK
+- (paper?) invoicing fee: 49 SEK

-### Supports email notifications: No
+### Supports email notifications/PDF invoice by email: no

+### Email notification after automatic payment: ??

+### CC payment of invoice: no

-### Supports SMS notifications: No
+### Supports SMS notifications: no

 ### How long are invoices available on the website?